 Recreating your favorite foods in a new way is a fun, exciting affair.
-That’s why today, on National Prime Ribs Day, we’re celebrating with all the different ways to can make savory, meat-free ribs.
+That’s why today, on National Prime Ribs Day, we’re celebrating all the different ways to can make savory, meat-free ribs.
 All of these recipes can be found on the Food Monster App!

-As much as we live for barbecue sauce, sometimes these Savory Herb-Baked Tempeh “ribs” are delicious, too!
+As much as we live for barbecue sauce, sometimes these Savory Herb-Baked Tempeh “ribs” by Steph McKercher are delicious, too!
 This filling main entrée is full of herby flavor thanks to sage and thyme!
 Pulling together hearty tempeh with all the tangy notes of apple cider vinegar and sage, this is one dish that is perfect for a nice dinner with friends and family.

-After braising in the spicy chili sauce, these Seitan Short Ribs will be tender to the point of almost falling apart.
+After braising in the spicy chili sauce, these Seitan Short Ribs by Rhea Parsons will be tender to the point of almost falling apart.
 Serve over potatoes or polenta and ladle more of the sauce over everything, after you’ve placed the seitan ribs on top of the mashed potatoes.
 This dish is so comforting, warm, meaty, and satisfying.

 8. Barbecue ‘Ribs’